 Due to the recruitment method calculating an exact response rate was not possible.
 Estimating a response rate of those working in men's 1st team football in the top four leagues in the men's pathway (Premier League to League Two) using available staff profiles on club websites accepting the wide limitations of this method suggests a response rate of 18%.
-There were 51 responses from those working in men's football in these leagues, from an estimated 280 staff (20 Premier League teams: each having 2 doctors, 3 physiotherapists/sports therapists; 24 Championship teams: 1.5 doctors, 2 physiotherapists/sports therapists; 24 League One teams: 1 doctor and 1 physiotherapists/sports therapists, 24 League Two teams: 1 doctor and 1 physiotherapists/sports therapists).
-A 10% estimated response rate from those working in 1st team football in the Women's Super League and Championship, 6 responses from an estimate 58 (23 teams total; 1 doctor and 1.5 physiotherapists/sports therapists).
-A response rate from those working in academy settings were not calculated due to lack of available information.
+There were 51 responses from those working in men's football in these leagues, from an estimated 280 staff (20 Premier League teams: each having 2 doctors, physiotherapists/sports therapists.
+24 Championship teams: 1.5 doctors, physiotherapists/sports therapists.
+24 League One teams: 1 doctor and 1 therapists, 24 1 physiotherapists/sports League Two teams: doctor physiotherapists/sports therapists).
+A 10% estimated response rate from those working in 1st team football in the Women's Super League and Championship, 6 responses from an estimate 58.
+(23 teams total; 1 doctor and 1.5 physiotherapists/sports therapists).
+A response rate from those working in academy settings not calculated due to lack of available

 The self-reported questionnaire nature of the study raises limitations within the data set including participation, response, and selection bias given that participation was voluntary and respondents who self-selected to participate may not be a true representation of those working in elite football.
-The percentage of medical staff working in elite football being members of one of the recruiting organisations is unknown.
+The percentage of medical staff working in elite

 Respondents whose roles may cross several teams and age groups, could only select the team they worked with most commonly.
 Responses from several staff members from within the same club was possible and due to the anonymity of participants this would not be identified.
 Due to the high heterogeneity and small number of respondents within some of the groups it limits intergroup comparisons and the potential significance of statistical analysis.
 Age and experience of managers and coaching staff were not collected, whether this changes attitudes within the clubs could be explored in the future.
 Given the novelty of the area of being explored there was no validated questionnaire available but questionnaire content and usability was piloted prior to distribution.